Pilot1782/bad_copenheimer/README.md

 ## Installation
 To install, clone the repository and run setup.pyw, then open settings.json.
 Then put your discord bot token into 'YOUR TOKEN HERE' and change any of the prefrences you would like.

+In order for the player finder to work, you need a ojang account.
+Put this in the settings.json file.

 ### Windows Users

 Enter the dis-bot.pyw and change the line: